cysouw/diathesis/text/c10_participle.md

 ## Introduction

 The term ~~participle~~ is used here as the name for a verb form known in German grammar as *Partizip II*, for example *geschrieben* 'written' in [@next].
-There is another *Partizip*, known in German grammar as *Partizip I*, but this word form plays no role in the expression of diatheses.
-Constructions consisting of a participle combined with an auxiliary-like 'light' verb (i.e. a verb with limited lexical meaning) are manifold in German.
+There is another *Partizip*, known in German grammar as *Partizip I*, but this wordform plays no role in the expression of diatheses.
+Constructions consisting of such a participle combined with an auxiliary-like light verb (i.e. a verb with limited lexical meaning) are manifold in German.
 They include constructions without diathesis, like the German *haben+Partizip* ~~Perfekt~~ [@next a], and constructions with diathesis, like the *werden+Partizip* ~~Vorgangspassiv~~ [@next b].

 ::: ex
 a.
 Ich habe einen Brief geschrieben.